aditya2994/TDSP_Zippy/Docs/Data_Report/DataSummaryReport.md

 * Credit data: consumer credit data aggregated to the zip4 level
 * MACVAT: Medicare Part D and Medicare Supplement plan competitiveness based on actuarial calculations from vendor Milliman

- The data is already preprocessed and is stored in Humana >> at-dhasandbox-central-rg >> humana – Blobs >> synthetic.
+ The dataset is already preprocessed.
 It has 200k rows and 287 columns.

 ## Data quality summary

-The data is in a structured format and ready to be trained.
+### Read and Summarize the data
+* Read data and infer column types
+* Print the dimensions of the data
+* Print the column names and types
+* Extract Descriptive Stats for each column (numerical, categorical)

 ## Target variable